 Gun Violence: Comparing The U.S. With Other Countries

-Editor's Note: This story was originally published in October and has been republished with updates in the wake of the Texas gun violence.

 Barely a month after the massacre in Las Vegas, another horrific attack has underscored the persistence of gun violence in the United States.
-At least 26 people are dead after Devin Patrick Kelley opened fire at the First Baptist Church in Sunderland Springs, Texas Sunday.
+At least 26 people are dead after the shooting this Sunday at the First Baptist Church in Sutherland Springs, Texas.

 If the mounting death toll has you thinking that attacks like this seem to be more frequent in the United States than in other rich nations, you're right.
 Statistics on the rates of gun violence unrelated to conflict underscores just how outsize U.S. rates of gun deaths are compared with those in much of the rest of the world.

-Note: Editor's Note: This story was originally published in October and has been republished with updates in the wake of the shooting Sunday in Sutherland Springs, Texas.